sl-solution/InMemoryDatasets.jl/docs/src/man/transpose.md

 ## `transpose` of grouped data sets

 When the first argument of the `transpose` function is a grouped data set - created by `groupby!`, `groupby`, or `gatherby` - `transpose` does the simple transposing within each group of observations.
 Thus, the transposition of a grouped data set can be viewed as transposing the matrix shape data values which are created for each group of observations.
-Since the size of transposed columns within each group can not be the same, `transpose` pads them with `missing` values to overcome this problem.
+Since the size of transposed columns within each group can be different, `transpose` pads them with `missing` values to overcome this problem.
 The `missing` padding can be replaced by any other values which passed to `default` keyword argument of the function.

 ```jldoctest
 julia> ds = Dataset(group = repeat(1:3, inner = 2),